snorkleboy/tchat/readme.md

  *you should start the tcpserver first for the servers to connect to each other correctly *setting the rackup server to production is important even in development mode as Faye websockets cant hijack right in dev mode.

+ other than NPM installing (javascript) and Bundle installing(ruby) in the folder it also requires a postgres database.

 ## TCP side

 ### TCPclient